muhammaduzairrazaq/portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-In this project I have created a mobile first portfolio covering work section and about me section.
+In this project I have created my portfolio.

 ## 🛠 Built With <a name="built-with"></a>